rcompton/ryancompton.net/_posts/2016-08-07-upvotes-over-time-by-subreddit-or-why-the_donald-is-always-on-the-front-page-of-reddit.md

 ---
 layout: post
-title: "Upvotes over time by subreddit or: Why The_Donald is always on the front page of reddit"
+title: "Upvotes over time by subreddit or: Why /r/The_Donald is always on the front page of reddit"
 description: ""
 category:
 tags: ["coding"]